In the previous post, I have stated my case for Post-Tribulation Rapture.

 Since the preceding verses does not say anything about it, what good reason is there to suddenly insert the idea of Rapture in verse 9?

 Also note the “armor of God” imagery in the passage.

 As it is used Ephesians 6:10-20 to encourage the Ephesians to stand firm against the devil, Paul is using it to encourage the Thessalonians to stand firm in their faith on the Day of the Lord (read also 2 Peter 3:10-17).
 So why would he need to tell them to stand firm if they would not even be around on the Day?

-Secondly, since we have established verse 9 is not talking about the Rapture, then “wrath” must mean something else.
+Secondly, since verse 9 is not talking about the Rapture, then “wrath” must mean something else.

 Let’s look at the AMP version of the verse (with verse 10 added in).